 Students with disabilities have access to library resources.
 Dupré Library complies with Title II of the Americans with Disabilities Act (1990).

-- Equipment for the visually impaired is located on the first floor adjacent to the STEP Computer Lab
+- Equipment for the visually impaired is located on the 1st Floor adjacent to the STEP Lab

 Additional services on campus are provided by the Office of Disability Services